A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Additional Results

 In the main paper, we adopt the KL estimator of \Cref{estimation_KL} to evaluate the entropy given a finite image dataset.
 With a fixed dataset size, the only dataset-dependent term in \Cref{estimation_KL} is the sum of nearest-neighbor distances $\varepsilon(\bm{x})$ indicating that samples in $\mathcal{D}$ become increasingly concentrated.
 This suggests the distribution is becoming spiky. \Cref{fig:finding2} in the main paper also illustrates this trend by projecting high-dimensional images onto the subspace spanned by their top two eigenvectors.
 The visualization reveals that the generated images form numerous local clusters, while the overall support of the distribution remains relatively stable.

-To quantitatively measure the spiky degree of the empirical image distribution, we further adopt the Mean Nearest Neighbor Distance (MNND) \citep{DBLP:conf/pakdd/JainSH04,DBLP:conf/compgeom/AbbarAIMV13}, which removes the data-independent constants and logarithm in the KL estimator:
+To quantitatively measure the spiky degree of the empirical image distribution, we further adopt the Mean Nearest Neighbor Distance (MNND) \autocite{DBLP:conf/pakdd/JainSH04,DBLP:conf/compgeom/AbbarAIMV13}, which removes the data-independent constants and logarithm in the KL estimator:

 A lower MNND suggests a tightly clustered and spiky distribution, while a higher distance suggests dispersion and diversity.
 The KL estimator can be related to MNND through

 where $\hat{H}_1(\mathcal{D}_t)$ represents the estimated entropy of $\mathcal{D}_{t}$ with $k=1$ and $B$ is a constant offset given a fixed dataset size.